aaanh/reroll.ing/README.md

 # [Reroll.ing](https://reroll.ing)

 > I bought the domain as a joke and now feel compelled to do something with it.

 So...
 I built this full-stack FGO gacha simulator in, what is to me, a record time of 5 days (to be verified with commit history 🤡).

+## Notice

+I do not own the characters, names, and attributes that might appear during the usage of this software.
+Those are the intellectual properties of their respective copyright holders.

+I, however, hold copyright for the source code and my trade names.

 ## Features